Nucaranlaeg/js-assignment/readme.md

 # Web Performance Engineer - Take-home Assignment

-A significant part of your job at SpeedSense will involve the agregation and manipulation of test data from various tools.
+A significant part of your job at SpeedSense will involve the aggregation and manipulation of test data from various tools.
 This data is often very high-resolution and specific, which can make prioritization challenging for development teams.
 A high-level overview is often a helpful place to start diagnosing performance issues.

 Suppose that SpeedSense is performing a site speed audit on a fictional website.
 The site consists of 5 URLs, each of which recieves a different share of the site's overall traffic.
 A test script has scanned each of these URLs to determine: